 Individual performance management assessment is currently implemented at top management Level.
+Middle management employees have signed work plans for the 2021-22 financial year

-The performance assessment reviews for the Municipal Manager and Senior Managers for 2017/2018.
-The assessment for 2018-2019 will be conducted during the 3rd Quarter all employees shall sign work plans for the 2020-21 financial year
+The performance assessment reviews for the Municipal Manager and Senior Managers for 2019/2020 were conducted on the 28 July 2021.